 But wait!
 There’s more!
-Just like we have in the WordFinder app, the WordFinder website tool also offers four main options for the advanced search.
-You can use any or all these options in any combination that you’d like.
-For any of these advanced search options, you can enter as many letters as you’d like.
+Just like we have in the WordFinder mobile app, the WordFinder website tool also offers four main options for advanced searches.
+You can use any or all these options in any combination.
+You can also enter up to 20 letters in any of the search options.

-Length: See words that have a specific word length.
-Entering 3 may provide such words as THE, FUN, and WAY.
+Length: See words of a specific length, based on the number of letters.
+Entering three may provide such words as “the,” “fun” and “way.”

-When you include letters in the advanced search, don’t include them in the main search bar.
+When you include letters in the advanced search, don’t include them in the main search bar as well.
 Of course, if you want to include duplicate letters, you can.
-For example, if you want to build off an S as a hook in Scrabble and you have an S in your tile rack, then you can certainly include an S in your main search and add “S” to the “includes” advanced search field.
+For example, if you want to build off an S as a hook in Scrabble and you have an S in your tile rack, then you can certainly include an S in your main search and add S to the “Contains” advanced search field.

 Read the Unscramble Letters Results Page

-You’ve selected your game dictionary, you’ve utilized the advanced search, and now you’re looking at the results page with all your words.
+You’ve selected your game dictionary, you’ve used the advanced search, and now you’re looking at the results page with all your words.
 That’s awesome.
-By default, the word list is sorted by length and, if applicable, you’ll see how many points each word is worth in your game too.
+By default, the word list is sorted by length.
+If applicable, you’ll see how many points each word is worth in your game too.

 Beyond looking through this list to find the best word you should play, you can also take advantage of these features, options and functions.

-Report invalid word: We try our best to be as accurate and up-to-date as possible.
-If you find a word that doesn’t work in your game, click on the “flag” icon to report it as an invalid word.
+Report invalid words: In the same kebab menu, you’ll also find the option to report an invalid word.
+We try our best to be as accurate and up-to-date as possible.
+But, if you find a word that doesn’t work in your game, click on the flag-shaped icon to report it as an invalid word.

 Verify Words With the Scrabble Dictionary